mmomtchev/Forez/README.md

 In Alberic of Trois-Fontaines ([32], page 577), the French forces built the castle in the presence of Richard of Cornwall.
 In his text, this statement is immediately before the mention of Guy of Forez' death in Apulia.

 It shall be noted that all three sources say that Ascalon was fortified the same way that Richard of England had previously built it.
 The slight disrepancy can certainly be considered to be a classical problem of who did the most work, as the crusades were often a competition for glory between their participants.
+At least when it comes to Matthew Paris, his bias against the French and in favor of Richrd of Corwnall is noted among scholars ([32], page 289).

 In all cases, there are no direct mentions of Guy of Forez as being present during the construction work in Ascalon - even if it is probable.
 Thus, it is very difficult to date the depart of Guy IV from the Holy Land - everything that is certain is that it happened after Thibault IV and most other French knights departed in September 1240 ([1], page 175).
 We also know that at least some French knights were still present on when Richard of Cornwall arrived.